meliharvey/triceratops/README.md

 ## Next steps

 * optional face indexing for meshes
-* run button for JSON writing component
-* line geometry component
+* vertex based line colors
-* meshPhongMaterial component
+* MeshPhongMaterial component
-* meshLambertMaterial component
+* MeshLambertMaterial component
 * point light component
 * directional light component
 * area light component
 * userData component to be fed into the mesh component (i.e for coloring meshes on the fly in the browser)
 * camera component
+* scene attributes (background color, fog)
+* animate objects using GH slider to control the frames